vashchukvlad/typing-assistant/Readme.md

 ## ✨ Features

 - 🔤 Fixes typos, punctuation, and casing in any selected text.
+Triggered globally via the `F8` key.
+- ⌨️ Translate text to Ukrainian language.
+Triggered globally via the `F7` key.
 - 🧠 Uses a local Ollama language model (e.g., `Mistral`) for correction.
-- ⌨️ Triggered globally via the `F8` key.
 - 📋 Works with the system clipboard.
 - ⚡ Real-time streaming response from the model.